Luis de Moscoso Alvarado: Expeditions with Pedro de Alvarado

 Alvarado accompanied his uncle on expeditions to the Americas, where he participated in the conquest of present-day Mexico, Guatemala and El Salvador.
-In 1530 Pedro sent Luis to El Salvador to set up a colony in the East of the region.
-On May 8, 1530 Alvarado founded the town of San Miguel de la Frontera in modern San Miguel Department.
+In 1530 Pedro sent Luis to what is now eastern El Salvador to set up a colony.
+On May 8, 1530, Alvarado founded the town of San Miguel de la Frontera in modern San Miguel Department.
 In addition, Alvarado founded San Miguel with about 120 Spanish cavalry, as well as with infantry and Indian auxiliaries, crossed the Lempa River and founded San Miguel on 21 November 1530.

 In 1534, he traveled to Peru with his uncle on an expedition through what is now Ecuador.
 As Alvarado explored the area, he and Pedro discovered several tribes in the Manabí Province.

 Expeditions with Hernando de Soto

 After returning to Peru, Alvarado and his two brothers decided to work with Spanish explorer Hernando de Soto.

-Soto and Alvarado returned to Spain in 1536 due to a discussion broke out between Diego de Almagro and Francisco Pizarro.
+Soto and Alvarado returned to Spain in 1536 due to discord between Diego de Almagro and Francisco Pizarro.
 In Spain, apparently, Alvarado made improper use of the wealth he had acquired in Peru, forcing his return to the Americas to recover it.
-He left the Spanish port of Sanlucar de Barrameda with de Soto's army, leading one of the expedition's seven ships.
+On April 7, 1538, de Soto's army left for Florida via Cuba from the Spanish port of Sanlucar de Barrameda, with Alvarado leading one of the expedition's seven ships.

-On April 7, 1538 the expedition reached Florida's coast.
+On 10 May 1539 the expedition landed in what is generally believed to be the present-day Tampa Bay area of Florida.
 Alvarado obtained the title of "maestre de campo" (field commander) and kept this title until March 1541, when the group was attacked by the Chickasaw Native American tribe, which caused the death of twelve Spaniards and many of the horses that participated in the expedition.
 The attack was, apparently (and mainly), the result of a misunderstanding between Alvarado and the tribe.
-De Soto died on May 21, 1542, in what became Arkansas, leaving Moscoso as the leader of the expedition, in the position of commander.
-After consulting with the other leaders, Moscoso decided to abandon the mission to found a colony and take the expedition to the modern-day Mexico.
+De Soto died of fever on May 21, 1542, in what became Arkansas, leaving Moscoso as the leader of the expedition, in the position of commander.
+After consulting with the other leaders, Moscoso decided to abandon the mission to found a colony and take the expedition to New Spain in present-day Mexico.

-Own expeditions
+As expedition leader

 Moscoso and his army marched west, reaching northwest Louisiana and Texas.
-They encountered with Caddoan Mississippian peoples along the way, but lacked interpreters to communicate with them and eventually ran into territory too dry for maize farming and too thinly populated to sustain themselves by stealing food from the local populations.
+They encountered Caddoan Mississippian peoples along the way, but lacked interpreters to communicate with them and eventually ran into territory too dry for maize farming and too thinly populated to sustain themselves by stealing food from the local populations.
 The expedition promptly backtracked to Guachoya on the Mississippi River.